 Iona Prep Robotics Policies

 VERY IMPORTANT NOTE ON ABSENCES: If you are absent from class for any reason at all (sick, on retreat, on Public Relations visit, stuck in traffic for 6 hours, visiting your father in jail, etc.) you are still responsible for the material which is covered in class that day.
 You should contact a friend to find out what material was covered in order to be prepared to rejoin the class.
 That way you will also be prepared in the event of a quiz.
 Record a few classmates' phone numbers in your notebook for reference.
 If you have no friends, contact me by e-mail.
 (I don't have friends either.)
 If you are absent for an extended period of time you should contact me by email or telephone.
-I will be happy to provide extra help in order to enable you to keep up with the class.
+I will provide extra help in order to enable you to keep up with the class.
 This is your responsibility.

 Your grade in this course will be made up of several components: